rcjackson/HighIQ/doc/source/usage.rst

     * *complex* = index 0 is real component of ACF, 1 is imaginary component.

 The *complex* dimension will always be of length 2.
-This array will store the ACF for the radar or lidar signal.
-In addition, HighIQ also expects a background ACF for determining the noise floor of the instrument.
+This array will store the ACF for the lidar signal.
+In addition, HighIQ also expects a background ACF.
+This background ACF is recorded separately at the top of the hour (for Halo Photonics lidars) by having the lidar beam point straight down towards the instrument, blocking the lidar beam.
 This background ACF array will have the same dimensions as the ACF array.

 After the acf array has been created (or loaded using xarray.open_dataset), the